Which systems are being replaced this year (2023-2024)?

 What if I want more memory?

-You can purchase additional memory and install it in your machine after your new machine has been installed.
+Providing your new computer supports the additional memory, you can purchase additional memory and install it in your computer after your new computer has been installed.

 Is it possible to see the actual machine (not pictures on the web site)?